ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 2\.
 Select the **GetFile** processor and a short description of the processor's function will appear.

-- **GetFile** fetches the vehicle location simulator data fro files in a directory.
+- **GetFile** fetches the vehicle location simulator data for files in a directory.

-Click the **Add** button to the processor to the graph.
+Click the **Add** button to add the processor to the graph.

 ![add_processor_getfile_nifi-learn-ropes](assets/learning-ropes-nifi-lab-series/lab1-build-nifi-dataflow/add_processor_getfile_nifi-learn-ropes.png)